HorizenOfficial/horizen-docs/docs/6-darkswap/01-overview.md

 ### What is DarkSwap?

-DarkSwap is the flagship trading product within the Singularity ecosystem — a modular privacy infrastructure.
+DarkSwap is the first application on Horizen’s L3 privacy stack.
+It is a modular privacy infrastructure powered by Singularity.
 Designed specifically for DeFi traders, DarkSwap enables users to execute trades without exposure to MEV bots, sandwich attacks, or slippage.
 All onchain footprints including assets traded, price and volume are hidden from explorers and mempools.
 DarkSwap isn’t about privacy for privacy’s sake — it’s about protecting traders from being exploited by the system and provides better onchain execution.

 ### Why is DarkSwap important?